OpenDataDSL/documentation/docs/data/oil-products/_DME_CR_FUT.md

 ### Schedule
-The DME OQD updates should be available between 23:00 BST/GMT, Monday to Friday DME business days
+The DME OQD updates should be available between 23:00 GMT, Monday to Friday DME business days

 ### Sample File